Gorisek-Bros/docs/profile.md

 | refyx | Float  | A reference to X-point, which Y-point (from *y* attribute) is based on     | True     |

 ::: warning
-X0(Y0)-axis is the axis of global coordinates system.
+[x, y]0-axis are the axis of global coordinates system.
 You can't change its reference.
 :::

 ::: tip